minirenatinho/afazer-app/README.md

 ## Features

-- ✅ Add, complete, and delete tasks
+- ✅ Add, complete, and delete tasks, products and countries
-- 🔄 Filter tasks by status (All, Active, Completed)
+- 🔄 Filter tasks by category (Priority, On, Off, Pay)
-- 💾 Persistent storage using AsyncStorage
+- 💾 Persistent storage using Postgres and AsyncStorage
 - 🎨 Modern and responsive UI design
 - 📱 Cross-platform support (iOS, Android, Web)
-- 🗑️ Clear completed tasks functionality
 - ⌨️ Keyboard-friendly input

 ## Screenshots

 The app features a clean, modern interface with:
-- Beautiful header with app branding
+- Beautiful headers
 - Intuitive task input with add button
 - Filter tabs to organize your tasks
 - Card-based task items with checkboxes